FBoucher/stream-projects/Streams/2019-10-11-Coding-Project-Dover.md

 Summary
 -------

-In this session, Frank is creating a nice kanban board, using GitKran GLO, for the project and start working on what will be the inventory system.
+In this session, Frank is creating a nice kanban board, using GitKraken GLO, for the project and start working on what will be the inventory system.

 Replay
 ------